anuj-kr-jha/mongodb-typebox/readme.md

 ```bash
 npm install mongodb-typebox
 ```
-Note: This package is a peer dependency of `@sinclair/typebox` and `mongodb`. so you need to install them separately.
+Note: This package is a peer dependency of `@sinclair/typebox`, `typebox-utils`and `mongodb`. so you need to install them separately.

 ## Usage